GothenburgBitFactory/taskserver-troubleshooting/PITCHME.md

 Recent releases make GnuTLS support opt-out instead of opt-in, so upgrading to the latest version may help.
 Otherwise, you will need to build Taskwarrior from the [latest source tarball](http://taskwarrior.org/download/task-latest.tar.gz), following the instructions in the `INSTALL` file.
 If you are a developer, do that.
 If you are not, then installing a development environment is probably not something you want to do, in which case contact your OS's package maintainer.

++++

+## Verify GnuTLS support

-Verify that your Taskwarrior was built with GnuTLS support by running \verb+task diagnostics+:
+Verify that your Taskwarrior was built with GnuTLS support by running `task diagnostics`:

 ```bash
 $ task diagnostics | grep libgnutls